todogroup/ospology/ospo-book/chapters/01-chapter.md

     * How would you define 'open source'?
     * What does 'open source' mean for you and your organization?
+    * How much open-source software is already being used in the organization?
     * How would you define the 'open source culture' within your organization?
     * What are the organization's goals and objectives for using open source?
     * How is open source software currently being used and /or created (contirbution) within the organization?